Investigator initiated studies

 The following is out of scope:

-- Non-clinical studies - requests for these can be submitted here
+- Non-clinical studies (with mice or mice feed) requests for these can be submitted here

 - Requests for compassionate use should be submitted to the Roche affiliate in your country

 - Request for studies using Roche Diagnostics should be submitted to: global:email@example.com